scribd/go-testslapd/README.md

     }
 ## Caveats

-As currently written, only 1 container can run at a time.
+* As currently written, only 1 container can run at a time.
+Concurrent tests of multiple projects using this library might encounter name collision on the test container name.

-If your tests panic, you will likely need to clean out the test container manualy via `docker rm -f ldaptest`.
+* If your tests panic, you will likely need to clean out the test container manualy via `docker rm -f ldaptest`.
+Anything that causes golang to simply stop without running the cleanup code will leave the container running in the background.

-This package does not install docker for you.
-It assumes it's already present, and in the PATH.
+* This package does not install `docker` for you.
+The `docker` binary is assumed to be already present, in the PATH, and that the user running the tests has access to the `docker` daemon.